Glass recycling: Recycling into glass containers

-Recycling into other products
+Other products

-The use of the recycled glass as aggregate in concrete has become popular, with large-scale research on that application being carried out at Columbia University in New York.
+The use of the recycled glass as aggregate in mortar (masonry) and concrete has become popular, with large-scale research on that application being carried out at Columbia University in New York.
 Recycled glass greatly enhances the aesthetic appeal of the concrete.
 Recent research has shown that concrete made with recycled glass aggregates have better long-term strength and better thermal insulation, due to the thermal properties of the glass aggregates.
 Glass which is not recycled, but crushed, reduces the volume of waste sent to landfill.
 Waste glass may also be kept out of landfill by using it for roadbed aggregate.

-Glass aggregate, a mix of colors crushed to a small size, is substituted for pea gravel or crushed rock in many construction and utility projects, reducing costs to a degree that varies depending on the size of the project.
+Glass aggregate, a mix of colors crushed to a small size, is substituted for pea gravel, crushed rock, or sand in many construction and utility projects, reducing costs to a degree that varies depending on the size of the project.
 Glass aggregate is not sharp to handle.
 In many cases, the state Department of Transportation has specifications for use, size and percentage of quantity for use.
 Common applications are as pipe bedding—placed around sewer, storm water or drinking water pipes, to transfer weight from the surface and protect the pipe.
 Another common use is as fill to bring the level of a concrete floor even with a foundation.
 Foam glass gravel provides a lighter aggregate with other useful properties.

 Other uses for recycled glass include: